Luca06Luwa/Guide-WiiU/docs/user-guide/introduction.md

 It is advised that you read the entire guide from start to finish one or more times before actually running through the guide with your system.

+> If you already have Tiramisu and want to add the Aroma environment to your Wii U, [**the Aroma guide can be found here**](../aroma/getting-started).
+> Please note that Aroma is still a work-in-progress and could potentially have bugs.

 ---

 ### [Continue to Tiramisu](tiramisu/sd-preparation) {docsify-ignore}